microsoft/pxt-microbit/docs/projects/v2-blow-away.md

 <br/>
 ► Click on the pink bar underneath the microphone icon 🎤.
 Drag it above your sound threshold to blow Haven away.
 <br/>
-► If you own a new @boardname@, you can download this code and try it out.
+► If you have a new @boardname@ (the one with the **shiny gold** logo at the top), download this code and try it out!
 Blow into the microphone to shoo Haven away 💨
 <br/>
 &nbsp;&nbsp; 💡 Use the reset button on your @boardname@ to bring Haven back 👻